systemcarl/folio/README.md

     SSL certificate for the application domain.
 - `FOLIO_SSH_KEY_ID`: The *DigitalOcean* identifier of the SSH key used to initialize the application server.
+- `FOLIO_PRIVATE_KEY_FILE`: The path to the private key file used by the default user of the deployed application server.
+This private key can be used to access the application server after deployment as user `app`.
 - `FOLIO_PUBLIC_KEY_FILE`: The path to the public key file used by the default user of the deployed application server.
-Respective private key can be used to access the application server after deployment as user `app`.
 - `FOLIO_GCS_CREDENTIALS`: The path to the *Google Cloud Service* credentials JSON file.
 Overrides the global `GOOGLE_CREDENTIALS` variable.
 - `FOLIO_CF_TOKEN`: The *Cloudflare* API token used to update the DNS records